ai-agents-cybersecurity/TSLIT/SRS.md

 5.3.2 Mac Studio (M2 Ultra)
 Preferred topology:
 	•	D. Native GPU path:
-	•	macOS host → Ollama installed natively (Metal) → TSLIT running:
+	•	macOS host → llama.cpp built with Metal → TSLIT running:
-	•	Natively, or
+	•	Natively, reusing the same Python process, or
-	•	In Docker, connecting to http://host.docker.internal:11434.
+	•	In Docker with the model mounted from the host and the Metal backend exposed via `--device /dev/metal` (Docker Desktop 4.24+ experimental feature).

-Docker‑only Ollama on macOS must be documented as CPU‑only; GPU acceleration is achieved via native host Ollama.  ￼
+Document Docker-only CPU runs explicitly; GPU acceleration requires the host Metal build shared into the container.  ￼

 ⸻